cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack-havana.rst

 Login
 -------

-Currently FutureSystems has OpenStack Juno installed on India.
+Currently FutureSystems OpenStack Havana installed on India.
 To use it you need to first log into india and prepare your Openstack credentials::